-When a service-specific command is common among two or more classes of service providers, the syntax of the command is as similar as possible across all services, since a major objective of the Extensions for Financial Services is to standardize command codes and structures for the broadest variety of services.
+When a service-specific command is common among two or more classes of service providers, the syntax of the command is as similar as possible across all services, since a major objective of the Extensions for Financial Services is to standardize function codes and structures for the broadest variety of services.
 For example, using the WFSExecute function, the commands to read data from various services are as similar as possible to each other in their syntax and data structures.

-In general, the specific command set for a service class is defined as the union of the sets of specific capabilities likely to be provided by the developers of the services of that class; thus any particular device will normally support only a subset of the command set defined for the class.
+In general, the specific command set for a service class is defined as a superset of the specific capabilities likely to be provided by the developers of the services of that class; thus any particular device will normally support only a subset of the defined command set.